Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

 \subsubsection{Shared Hyperparameters}

-We optimize the actor and critic networks using Adam \cite{Adam} with the learning rate of $1\times10^{-4}$ and $3\times10^{-4}$, respectively.
-The discount factor $\gamma$ is set to be 0.99.
-The network weights are updated every 120 environment steps with the batch size of 120.
+We optimize the actor and critic networks using Adam with the learning rate of $1\times10^{-4}$ and $3\times10^{-4}$, respectively.
+The network parameters are updated every 120 environment steps with the batch size of 120.
 We run 10 parallel environments to improve the training efficiency.
 The case studies are conducted on a server with an 8-core AMD Ryzen 7 3700X processor and one single GeForce RTX 2080 GPU.